 Do you like to drink a powerful red wine with your food?
 Then this wine guide is perfect for you.
 Syrah is a great food wine thanks to its fruity and spicy aromas.

 When pairing Syrah with food, it's important to take into consideration the following characteristics of the grape:

 A bottle of Syrah is best served at a temperature of 17-19°C (63-66°F).

 The best food pairing with Syrah is red meat, especially BBQ meat.
-Roasted lamb, hamburgers, steak, ribs, brisket and other grilled meats will taste even better together with a glass of Syrah or Shiraz.
-The grape’s characteristic aromas of tobacco, black pepper and sweet fruit pairs perfectly with the smokey flavours from the grill.
+Roasted lamb, hamburgers, steak, ribs, brisket, and other grilled meats will taste even better together with a glass of Syrah or Shiraz.
+The grape’s characteristic aromas of tobacco, black pepper and sweet fruit pair perfectly with the smokey flavours from the grill.
 In our BBQ wine guide, you can read more about good wines for grilled food.

 Tips!
 Don't forget to season your meat!
 Syrah together with garlic and herbs like thyme, oregano and rosemary is almost always a great match.

 Syrah is an excellent pairing with many types of sausages, especially grilled pork sausages with garlic or typical Provençal herbs (rosemary, oregano).
 For spicy sausages, choose a Shiraz.